MolochVentures/moloch-monorepo/README.md

 NOTE: every time ganache-cli is restarted, the name of the network (mainnet in this reference) needs to be changed with a new name

+NOTE 2: For Linux users, please refer to this: https://github.com/graphprotocol/graph-node/issues/1149

 3. run `docker-compose up`

 **create subgraph**